 When Should Patients with Alzheimer’s Disease Stop Driving

 A PDF from the American Academy of Neurology that discusses a study regarding how long a patient with mild Alzheimer’s disease can safely drive.

 A detailed explanation of Alzheimer’s.
 The page reviews information such as the areas of the brain that are affected by the disease and what a person can do to try to protect their brain as they age.

 University of Maryland Medical Center: Alzheimer’s Treatment

 Readers of this article will learn the treatment methods during the different stages of Alzheimer’s.
 The article also discusses caregivers and gives 12 steps for caregivers to follow when caring for a person with Alzheimer’s.

-A Medill Northwest University article that appears in the Medill Reports Chicago that discusses a report on the cost of Alzheimer’s released by the Alzheimer’s Association.
+A Medill Northwest University article that appears in the Medill Reports Chicago discusses a report on the cost of Alzheimer’s released by the Alzheimer’s Association.
 The article discusses the increasing cost of care by the year 2050.

-A University of Nebraska Omaha News and Events article that discusses the toll that the disease has on caregivers.
+A University of Nebraska Omaha News and Events article discusses the toll that the disease has on caregivers.
 The article also includes statistics based on Alzheimer’s in America.

 A page on the Arizona State University website that lists Alzheimer’s early warning signs in a bulleted format.
-The page also lists side-effects that occur as the disease develops.
+The page also lists side effects that occur as the disease develops.